Bypolls: High turnout in most of the 29 assembly and 3 Lok Sabha seats | Politics

 The JD(S), which was the first to announce its candidates, has fielded 33-year-old Naziya Shakeel Ahmed Angadi from Sindgi and 35-year-old B.E, M.Tech graduate Niyaz Shaikh from Hangal.

-In Telangana, byelection was held in the Huzurabad assembly constituency with the ruling TRS, opposition BJP and Congress locked in a triangular contest.

-The by-election has been necessitated in view of the resignation of Eatala Rajender in June following his removal from the state Cabinet over allegations of land grabbing.
-Rajender, who dismissed the allegations, had quit the TRS and is contesting on a BJP ticket.

-Though by-election was also announced for the Shamator-Chessore assembly constituency in Nagaland, Nationalist Democratic Progressive Party candidate S Keoshu Yimchunger was declared elected uncontested on October 13.
+Though by-election was also announced for the Shamator-Chessore assembly constituency in Nagaland, Nationalist Democratic Progressive Party candidate S Keoshu Yimchunger has declared elected uncontested on October 13.

-Bypolls were also be held in Andhra Pradesh's Badvel seat, earlier held by YSRC.
+By-poll was also be held in Andhra Pradesh's Badvel seat, earlier held by the YSRC.

-Meghalaya's Rajabala, Mawryngkneng and Mawphlang seats recorded a voting percentage of over 64 per cent.

-By-election was held in Deglur in Maharashtra, earlier held by the Congress, and Tuirial assembly seat in Mizoram.
+By-election was held in Deglur in Maharashtra, earlier held by the Congress, and Tuirial assembly seat in Mizoram which recorded a turnout of 81.28 percent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)